FragariaChemist/airline_safety/README.md

 ---

-### Executive Summary

----

 ### Conclusions & Recommendations

-IATA says that in the last 10 years, the industry has improved its overall safety performance by 48%.
-Further research could be conducted to confirm that safety performance is increases as time goes on.
+Further research could be conducted to confirm that safety performance continues to increase as time goes on.

+Maintain robust data collection to ensure that high-quailty data is available for ongoing analysis.
+Invest in training employees who work at airlines to mitigate risks of injury to crew and customers.